A course on the conservation of cultural heritage made of wood

-- to bring people with various professions from different countries and cultures together for a mutual learning experience, drawing on different experiences, practices and approaches to wood conservation and use of wooden materials.
+- to bring people with various professions from different countries and cultures together for a mutual learning experience, drawing on different experiences, practices, and approaches to wood conservation and the use of wooden materials.

 The course programme

-Lecturers from Norway and other countries will be contributing to the course.
+Lecturers from many different countries will be contributing to the course.
 All are recognized experts within the field of conservation and with various backgrounds and professional experience.